Antalya Museum: History of the museum

+2026 Rebuilding

+Antalya Museum is currently closed for rebuilding.
+A 2020 seismic analysis indicated that the museum's structure was at high risk of earthquake damage.
+The new museum is planned to span around 20,000 square meters of enclosed space at a cost of around $65 million.
+Officials say that the project will triple storage capacity and bring their conservation technology up-to-date.
+The Antalya Museum is not the only one facing these changes; heritage sites and museums throughout Turkey are facing similar closures during major renovations.

+Academics, professional groups, and the public have expressed outrage over the sudden demolition.
+They point to the museum's value as a cultural landmark.
+It was the first Turkish museum design to result from an architectural competition, which was held in 1964.
+Critics are also concerned about the speed with which this process has unfolded and the lack of opportunities for the public to participate.
+The seismic performance analysis, which officials cited as necessitating the change, has not yet been made public.
+Many have demanded to see the results, suggesting the current structure should be reinforced rather than demolished.

+Despite the protests, demolition processes began in September 2025.
+As of May 2026, the site is currently under rebuilding.

 Halls

 Antalya Museum consists of 13 exhibition rooms, 1 open-air exhibition area, laboratories, a storeroom, repair shops, a photographic room, a conference hall, administrative offices, a cafeteria and living quarters for museum officials.
 The exhibition rooms are as follows:

 Natural History Hall

 The hall shows living creatures from man down to one celled animals, charts and pictures, fossils and bones.

 Pre-History Hall

 Here, the artefacts found in Karain, Öküzini and Sehahöyük are exhibited.
 Karain is the name of a cave in Antalya, which has been the place for series of civilizations.
 The works range from those of the Palaeolithic to those of the Roman Age.
 Works include animal fossils, kitchen utensils and likewise.

 Proto-History Hall

 The artefacts from the Neolithic, Chalcolithic, and Early Bronze Age found in Hacılar are exhibited here.
 Artefacts found from the excavations at Semahöyük and its surroundings make up most of the artefacts shown in this hall.